 Occasional splashes of red, yellow and orange add color to the otherwise white or light grey sandstone, and some parts of the sides of the mound and walls of the gully are weathered into delicate, thin, narrow fins and ridges.
 Other parts of the surface have a course texture of small, spherical sandstone granules, while the majority is quite smooth.
 The location is just over a mile from the BLM Paria ranger station, where staff know of the site and urge caution when visiting, owing to be easily damaged formations.
 It is probably best that people view that gully from above and below rather than walk through, to avoid breaking the narrow fins or marking the light-colored sandstone.

 on the north side of US 89, a location relatively busy in peak season.
-The route to the formation is south, across the highway, through a gate and along a shallow, winding sandy wash, which deepens after half a mile by a sudden drop-off, soon becoming enclosed by 50 foot cliffs.
+The route to the formation is south, across the highway, through a gate and along a shallow, winding, sandy wash, which deepens after half a mile via a sudden drop-off, soon becoming enclosed by 50 foot cliffs.
 There are not many climb down places, but when found the descent is straightforward; the best is a little way downstream on the west side.
-Not far beyond, a tributary joins from the east and the rocks around the streamway change from the usual reddish-brown cliffs (the Carmel Formation) to undulating mounds of grey, white or pale red Page sandstone, landscape that extends to the junction with the much wider Paria River valley, visible half a mile ahead.
+Not far beyond, another, larger, drainage joins from the east and the rocks around the streamway change from the usual reddish-brown cliffs (the Carmel Formation) to undulating mounds of grey, white or pale red Page sandstone, landscape that extends to the junction with the much wider Paria River valley, visible half a mile ahead.
 A second option is to walk or drive from the Paria River trailhead, 1.5 miles down a sometimes rough track until it approaches the river, opposite the junction with the Nautilus drainage; the rock is then half a mile northeast.